-HUM 5367 Contemporary Issues in Figh (jurisprudence) 3 SCH

-This course considers contemporary issues in figh (jurisprudence), with special consideration given to the research interests of the instructor.
-Possible examples include the figh of Muslim minority communities (figh l-'aqalliya), and the contemporary position on controversial issues such as banking interest (riba) or temporary marriage (zawaj muta'a).
+HUM 5367 Contemporary Issues in Fiqh (jurisprudence) 3 SCH This course considers contemporary issues in fiqh (jurisprudence), with special consideration given to the research interests of the instructor.
+Possible examples include the fiqh of Muslim minority communities (fiqh I-'aqalliya), and the contemporary position on controversial issues such as banking interest (riba) or temporary marriage (zawaj muta'a).

-HUM 5368 Special Topics in Religious Studies

-Specially scheduled courses on significant issues or topics relevant to the study of religion.
+HUM 5368 Special Topics in Religious Studies 3 SCH Specially scheduled courses on significant issues or topics relevant to the study of religion.

-HUM 5369 Special Topics in Islamic Studies
+HUM 5369 Special Topics in Islamic Studies 3 SCH